TheOdinProject/curriculum/new_course/1_programming_fundementals/primitive_data_types.md

   * What are escape characters?
   * How do you access a specific character or substring?
   * How do you convert other data types into strings?

-* Numbers
-  * What are the basic arithmetic operators you can use on numbers?
-  * What's the difference between an integer and a float?
-  * What method would you use to convert a float to an integer?
-  * What method would you use to convert an integer to a float?

 * Symbols
   * What is a symbol?